Givens Rotations for QR Decomposition, SVD and PCA over Database Joins: : Pushing rotations past joins Figaro: Pushing rotations past joins

 For $j = 1$, the only difference in the columns $Y_2$ to $Y_4$ is in the scaling factors $\alpha_{k \ell}$ and $\beta_{1 k \ell}$, which only differ by the factor $\sqrt{|\mat S_1^{a_1}|}$.

 The join attributes $X_{23}$ and $X_{24}$ are then projected away, as they do not appear in the parent $\mat S_1$ of $\mat S_2$.
-Observe that the vectors that are used for defining the generalized heads and tails are the same here and in Section~\ref{sec:naive}.
-For example, the part of $\XScales$ that corresponds to $a_j = a_1$ is equal to the vector $\mat v = $ that was used in Section~\ref{sec:naive}.
-So, the generalized heads and tails for the rows of $\Data$ associated with join keys $a_1$ and $a_2$, respectively, have the same results as in Section~\ref{sec:naive} for the columns $Y_2$ to $Y_4$, modulo the factor $\sqrt{|\mat S_1^{a_1}|}$.
+Observe that the vectors that are used for defining the generalized heads and tails are the same here and in Sec.\@~\ref{sec:naive}.
+For example, the part of $\XScales$ that corresponds to $a_j = a_1$ equals $\mat v = $, the vector used in Sec.\@~\ref{sec:naive}.
+So, the generalized heads and tails for the rows of $\Data$ associated with join keys $a_1$ and $a_2$, respectively, have the same results as in Sec.\@~\ref{sec:naive} for the columns $Y_2$ to $Y_4$, modulo the factor $\sqrt{|\mat S_1^{a_1}|}$.
 This factor equals $\sqrt{\Phi_2^\uparrow(a_1)}$, which \Figaro applies to the generalized tails.
-The factor is also applied to the generalized heads in $\Data$ after the call of \Figaro for $\mat S_2$ terminates, by \FuncSty{process\_and\_join\_children} in the call $\Figaro(\mat S_1, \ldots, \mat S_4,\tau,1)$.
+That factor is also applied to the generalized heads in $\Data$, namely by the procedure \FuncSty{process\_and\_join\_children} in the call $\Figaro(\mat S_1, \ldots, \mat S_4,\tau,1)$, after the call of \Figaro for $\mat S_2$ terminates.
 There, also the column $Y_1$ is added.
-The rows in the final result of the call $\Figaro(\mat S_1, \ldots, \mat S_4,\tau,1)$ are then the same as in Section~\ref{sec:naive}.
+The rows in the final result of $\Figaro(\mat S_1, \ldots, \mat S_4,\tau,1)$ are then the same as in Sec.\@~\ref{sec:naive}.